 Repetitive Motion: Tendinopathy can result from long hours of activities such as playing sports, using computers, playing musical instruments, or doing manual labor.
 It can result from activities performed as part of your profession or recreation.
 Some occupations that have increased risk for chronic tendon injuries include assembly line workers, computer programmers, writers, court recorders, data entry processors, sign language interpreters, cashiers, professional athletes, and musicians.

-Medications: Another risk factor for tendon problems is the use of certain drugs; four classes of drugs have been associated with tendinopathy: quinolones, long-term glucocorticoids, statins, and aromatase inhibitors.
-The most press has probably gone to antibiotics in the fluoroquinolone family, such as Cipro.
-After taking these drugs some people can have serious tendon injuries.
-Many patients are unaware of this risk and are not given the chance to decide whether to take an alternative antibiotic.
+Medications: Another risk factor for tendon problems is the use of certain drugs.
+Four classes of drugs have been associated with tendinopathy: quinolones, long-term glucocorticoids, statins, and aromatase inhibitors.
+Antibiotics in the fluoroquinolone family (such as Cipro, Levaquin, and Avelox) have been associated with serious tendon injuries in some people.
+Many patients are not informed of this risk and are not given the chance to decide whether to take an alternative antibiotic.
 In May of 2016 the FDA issued a warning about quinolones, saying that their risks outweigh their benefits for sinusitis, bronchitis, and UTI whenever other treatment options can be used instead (more on this story here).
 For help or more information you can visit this website: SaferPills.org, The Quinolone Vigilance Foundation, and there is a case study with quite a bit of information here.
 I receive so many emails from people about fluoroquinolones that I thought I should mention the issue even though it is a different topic than the overuse kind of tendinopathy injuries addressed by this website.
 Some studies have raised questions about the effects of statins on tendons, such as one study that found differences in collagen construction during healing of tendon injuries with and without statins, and one study that found changes in tendons after chronic exposure to statins, and one study that found statins have negative effects on mesenchymal stem cells; however, a systematic review of literature did not find a cause and effect relationship between statins and tendinopathy, so the jury is still out on statins.